tbee/giwth/README.md

 A step receives a context as an argument but also needs to return it, this allows Context to be implemented as immutable.
 This is not a requirement, but Giwth enables the user to do so, if preferred.

+## Data Tables
+Giwth does not (yet?) have support for something like Cucumber data tables.
+Parameterized tests, as provided by the testing framework, or standard Java records and lists can be used to replace them.